kylepclarkson/Python-Block-Chain/README.md

 # Python-Blockchain
-Implementation of a block chain data structure in Python.
+Implementation of a blockchain data structure in Python.